-As shown in Figure 2.28, two (2) of the nine (9) developments (Tammany North, Van Lear Manor) are located in the Williamsport Elementary attendance area.
+As shown in Figure 2.28, one (1) of the nine (9) developments (Van Lear Manor) is located in the Williamsport Elementary attendance area.
 Students who attend Williamsport Elementary will matriculate to multiple middle and high schools.
 One (1) of the nine (9) developments (Elmwood Farm) is in the Fountain Rock Elementary attendance area, which serves a rural community.

 Hickory Elementary is within the Urban Growth Area and serves the Halfway area.
 As shown in Figure 2.28, two (2) of the nine (9) developments (Lakeside, Townes at Rockspring) are located in the Hickory Elementary attendance area.
 The Lakeside development is a mobile home community, and has less than 10 units remaining to be constructed.
 If the Townes at Rockspring proposed townhome development comes to fruition, the additional students generated in this community may create enrollment/capacity issues at this facility.
-In 2022, Hickory Elementary had enrollment levels above its SRC.
-Enrollment at this facility is currently projected to remain at or above SRC for the next ten (10) years.

 The McCleary Hill development is located in the Jonathan Hager Elementary attendance zone.
 In early 2017, the Hagerstown Housing Authority (HHA) identified its intent to develop a new subsidized housing development in an effort to replace, renovate, and downsize the existing Noland Village community.
 The existing Noland Village community is in the Lincolnshire attendance zone.
-This project has occurred in two (2) phases, with Phase I being completed in 2021, and the majority of Phase II being completed in 2022.
+This project has occurred in two (2) phases, with Phase I being completed in 2021, and the majority of Phase II being mostly completed in 2022.
 Upon completion of Phase I and Phase II, HHA moved some residents from the Noland Village community to this development.
 A small number of single family/market value homes remain to be constructed in the future as part of Phase II.
 It should be noted that this development did not impact Springfield Middle or Williamsport High as both the existing Noland Village and the proposed McCleary Hill subdivision are currently located within these two (2) attendance zones.

-As shown in Figure 2.28, three (3) of the nine (9) developments (Martin Heights, Unger Properties (Virginia Commons Phase I), Virginia Commons (Phase II)) are located in the Lincolnshire Elementary attendance area.
+As shown in Figure 2.28, four (4) of the nine (9) developments (Martin Heights, The Run at Elizabethtowne, Unger Properties (Virginia Commons Phase I), Virginia Commons (Phase II)) are located in the Lincolnshire Elementary attendance area.
 As part of the aforementioned McCleary Hill Subdivision project, the HHA identified plans to demolish, and re-develop a portion of the existing Noland Village community.
 The existing Noland Village development contains 250 multi-family units.
 The Martin Heights development would demolish 170 existing multi-family units of Noland Village, and create 44 new multi-family units, and four (4) single family homes.
 The resulting Martin Heights development would have a mix of 48 new dwelling units, and 80 existing dwelling units.
 The total 128 dwelling units will all be located at the current Noland Village site location.
 This development is still working through funding and planning process, but is expected to come to fruition.
 WCPS will continue to monitor the progress of these subdivisions and adjust enrollment accordingly.
-Current enrollment projections do not reflect the immediate impact of these three (3) potential projects, as they are all still in the early planning phases.
+Current enrollment projections do not reflect the immediate impact of these four (4) potential projects, as they are all still in the early planning phases, and/or trying to secure applicable funding.